ultralytics/ultralytics/docs/en/models/yolo11.md

         ```

 Please note that the DOI is pending and will be added to the citation once it is available.
 YOLO11 models are provided under [AGPL-3.0](https://github.com/ultralytics/ultralytics/blob/main/LICENSE) and [Enterprise](https://www.ultralytics.com/license) licenses.

+## FAQ

+### What are the key improvements in Ultralytics YOLO11 compared to previous versions?

+Ultralytics YOLO11 introduces several significant advancements over its predecessors.
+Key improvements include:
+- **Enhanced Feature Extraction:** YOLO11 employs an improved backbone and neck architecture, enhancing [feature extraction](https://www.ultralytics.com/glossary/feature-extraction) capabilities for more precise object detection.
+- **Optimized Efficiency and Speed:** Refined architectural designs and optimized training pipelines deliver faster processing speeds while maintaining a balance between accuracy and performance.
+- **Greater Accuracy with Fewer Parameters:** YOLO11m achieves higher mean Average Precision (mAP) on the COCO dataset with 22% fewer parameters than YOLOv8m, making it computationally efficient without compromising accuracy.
+- **Adaptability Across Environments:** YOLO11 can be deployed across various environments, including edge devices, cloud platforms, and systems supporting NVIDIA GPUs.
+- **Broad Range of Supported Tasks:** YOLO11 supports diverse computer vision tasks such as object detection, instance segmentation, image classification, pose estimation, and oriented object detection (OBB).

+### How do I train a YOLO11 model for object detection?

+Training a YOLO11 model for object detection can be done using Python or CLI commands.
+Below are examples for both methods:

+!!!
+Example

+    === "Python"

+        ```python
+        from ultralytics import YOLO

+        # Load a COCO-pretrained YOLO11n model
+        model = YOLO("yolo11n.pt")

+        # Train the model on the COCO8 example dataset for 100 epochs
+        results = model.train(data="coco8.yaml", epochs=100, imgsz=640)
+        ```

+    === "CLI"

+        ```bash
+        # Load a COCO-pretrained YOLO11n model and train it on the COCO8 example dataset for 100 epochs
+        yolo train model=yolo11n.pt data=coco8.yaml epochs=100 imgsz=640
+        ```

+For more detailed instructions, refer to the [Train](../modes/train.md) documentation.

+### What tasks can YOLO11 models perform?

+YOLO11 models are versatile and support a wide range of computer vision tasks, including:
+- **Object Detection:** Identifying and locating objects within an image.
+- **Instance Segmentation:** Detecting objects and delineating their boundaries.
+- **Image Classification:** Categorizing images into predefined classes.
+- **Pose Estimation:** Detecting and tracking keypoints on human bodies.
+- **Oriented Object Detection (OBB):** Detecting objects with rotation for higher precision.

+For more information on each task, see the [Detection](../tasks/detect.md), [Instance Segmentation](../tasks/segment.md), [Classification](../tasks/classify.md), [Pose Estimation](../tasks/pose.md), and [Oriented Detection](../tasks/obb.md) documentation.

+### How does YOLO11 achieve greater accuracy with fewer parameters?

+YOLO11 achieves greater accuracy with fewer parameters through advancements in model design and optimization techniques.
+The improved architecture allows for efficient feature extraction and processing, resulting in higher mean Average Precision (mAP) on datasets like COCO while using 22% fewer parameters than YOLOv8m.
+This makes YOLO11 computationally efficient without compromising on accuracy, making it suitable for deployment on resource-constrained devices.

+### Can YOLO11 be deployed on edge devices?

+Yes, YOLO11 is designed for adaptability across various environments, including edge devices.
+Its optimized architecture and efficient processing capabilities make it suitable for deployment on edge devices, cloud platforms, and systems supporting NVIDIA GPUs.
+This flexibility ensures that YOLO11 can be used in diverse applications, from real-time detection on mobile devices to complex segmentation tasks in cloud environments.
+For more details on deployment options, refer to the [Export](../modes/export.md) documentation.